AmitCohen2301/C---Projects/StringFromFile/READ_ME.txt

 Information:
-This project manage a reading string char by char from binary file and append it char by char.
+This project manage a reading string char by char from binary file (there is a name of file in StringFromFile.h) and append it char by char.